A deep look at the performance of all the most popular memory cards tested in the Panasonic S1H.

 4k60 150Mbps | 57min | 114min | 228min | 445min |

 The Panasonic S1H is an absolutely amazing video machine.
-It’s a little surprising to me they didn’t go with XQD or CFexpress like with the other S1 models, but UHS-II SD memory cards are more than fast enough and capable enough to handle the bitrate this camera produces.
+It’s a little surprising to me that they didn’t go with XQD or CFexpress like with the other S1 models, but UHS-II SD memory cards are more than fast enough and capable of handling the bitrate this camera produces.